amaddeus/punished-kirsh/README.md

 ![plotly sankey kirsh v2](https://github.com/amaddeus/punished-kirsh/assets/65098643/0856ba2e-45b0-4301-a512-008e605e5bcd)

 ### Steve Kirsh did his analysis at 16736; so will I.

+He claimed
+>I am writing this at the 16,736 mark in the database.
+The database may be gamed after this.

+But his analysisactually starts at 16806

 To start at the beginning,